boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 : This document generalizes the definition of a CE with the introduction of Distributed CEs in {{sec-distributed}}.

 Provider Edge (PE):
 : A device managed by a provider that is connected to a CE.
-The connectivity between a CE and a PE is achieved using one or multiple Attachment Circuits.
+The connectivity between a CE and a PE is achieved using one or multiple ACs.
 : This document generalizes the PE definition with the introduction of Distributed PEs in {{sec-distributed}}.

 Attachment Circuit (AC):